 Entire page content in actual hosting website is being kept in <div id=”page”> tag, so lets add it below our newly added header.
 Note that as with (almost) every html tag we need to close </div> – it will be closed in our footer.tpl.

-Every page can contains errors or infos that need to be displayed – this are being handled automatically by HostBill, just add into your template (in header file):
+Every page can contain errors or infos that need to be displayed – this is being handled automatically by HostBill, just add into your template (in header file):

 <div id=”errors” {if $error}style=”display:block”{/if}>{foreach from=$error item=blads}<span>{$blads}</span>{/foreach}</div>